StiliyanEnchev/StiliyanEnchev/README.md

 - 📚 **Book lover** always chasing new stories and perspectives
 - 🧘 **Yoga enthusiast** balancing mind and code
 - 🎮 **Gamer at heart**, always ready for a new challenge
-- 🐍 **Python developer** expanding into the world of software engineering

 ## 📘 My Journey So Far